Who can join the PDX consortium?

 When will the PDX resource be available for users outside the consortium?

-We will announce an approximate timeline for public launch of the PDX platform at the end of the pilot project.
+We will announce a timeline for the public launch of the PDX platform at the end of the pilot project.

 Who will own the rights to discoveries?